 Interventional Radiology (IR) is a sub-specialty of Clinical Radiology (CR).
-It encompasses all aspects of IR - vascular (VIR), non-vascular (NVIR) and neurointervention (INR).
+It encompasses all aspects of IR, including vascular (VIR), non-vascular (NVIR) and neurointervention (INR).